mottram/mottram/_posts/2010-01-21-letters-vision-document.markdown

  - osx
 ---

 It's been interesting lurking on the [Letters](http://inessential.com/2010/01/16/email_init) mailing list, and I'm really looking forward to trying the application.
-Fingers crossed the developers (headed up by [Gus Mueller](http://flyingmeat.com/) of Acord and VoodooPad fame) stick fast to this mission statement.
+Fingers crossed the developers (headed up by [Gus Mueller](http://flyingmeat.com/) of Acorn and VoodooPad fame) stick fast to this mission statement.